yoavne26-hub/inventory-management-sql-bi/README.md

 # Business Intelligence Dashboard

-Power BI dashboards were created to visualize insights extracted from the database.
+Power BI dashboards were created to visualize the insights generated from the database.

+The dashboards analyze:

+- revenue trends
-The dashboards analyze revenue trends over time, sales distribution by sport category, customer purchasing behavior, and potential reseller activity.
+- sales distribution by sport category
+- customer purchasing behavior
+- potential reseller activity

 Example dashboard: